ChocolateHammer/PythonFlashCards/README.md

-# Python Language Flash Card Play ground.
+# Python Language Flash Card Playground.

 This is just a simple project to experiment with using TDD to develop a Python app.